noname00-cli/pyanime/README.md

 - Search anime by title
 - Browse anime episodes
-- Downloads episodes according to your choice (sub/dub)
+- Downloads episodes according to your choice (sub/dub) from various servers

 ## UI Version